DRosmait/rn-number-guesser/README.md

-# Project Title
+# Number Guesser game

 Guess the number game

 ## Description

-Guess the number game written with React Native, Expo and Vanila JavaScript
+The game is written with React Native, Expo and Vanila JavaScript

 ## Getting Started